McAuslan History, Family Crest & Coats of Arms

 McAuslan Spelling Variations

-spelling variations appear in records of early Scottish names.
+In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
+Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 McAuslan has appeared as MacAuslan, MacAslan, MacAsland, MacAusland, MacAuslane, Mac Auslin, MacCauslan, MacCausland, MacCauseland and many more.

 Early Notables of the McAuslan family (pre 1700)